laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 This flexibility can provide convenience for the generator of the encoded data item, but handling the resulting variation can also put an onus on the decoder.
-There is no one perfect encoding choice that is optimal for all applications.
+In general, there is no single perfect encoding choice that is optimal for all applications.
 Choosing the right constraints on these encoding choices is one element of application protocol design.